AOEpeople/techradar/radar/2021-07-01/akeneo.md

 ---
 title:      "Akeneo"
 ring:       adopt
-quadrant: tools
+segment:    tools
 featured:   false
 ---

 We continue to use Akeneo with a variety of customers to store and process product data in a standardized format.
 It is the de facto standard for open source PIM's and therefore an integral part of our e-commerce solutions.